 Nova Scotia is located on the east coast of Canada.
 Cottage rentals in Nova Scotia are typically cozy homes that are located near the coast or in one of the province's charming cities.
 Treat your family to a property with a sea view, decking or a balcony.
 The cabins are very modern with everything you will need for a great holiday.

-Best Vacation Home Deals in Nova Scotia
+Best Vacation Home Deals Nova Scotia

-Recommended Vacation Rentals in Nova Scotia
+Recommended Vacation Rentals Nova Scotia

 Vacation rentals with a fireplace

-Popular Rental Amenities in Nova Scotia
+Popular Rental Amenities Nova Scotia

-The Weather in Nova Scotia
+The Weather Nova Scotia

-Learn about the area’s history
+Learn about Nova Scotia's Maritime history

 For an interesting and educational experience, head to Fortress of Louisbourg National Historic Site.
 Visitors can wander the Fortress of Louisbourg's quiet streets and imagine what life was like 300 years ago.
 Soak up the atmosphere and take in the beauty of the site's architecture.
 Visitors can download an Explora app which gives a commentary of the area and also includes quizzes and stories about Louisbourg.